No application fees through 2024 for certificates and degrees!

-Class registration opens on December 18.
+Class registration opens on November 27.
+(Date may be subject to change).
 Registration in BPHM classes is open to students enrolled in the degree program.
 Others may register with program permission as Community Scholars.
-Community Scholar registration opens August 18th.
+Community Scholar registration opens during the fall and spring terms.

 * Asynchronous online courses at SCPS can sometimes include synchronous sessions.
-Attendance is strongly encouraged but not mandatory at synchronous sessions.
-They will be recorded for those unable to attend a synchronous meeting for viewing at a later time.
+Attendance is strongly encouraged but not mandatory.
+Synchronous sessions will be recorded.

 * The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.